Vish0999/equip9-tasks/README.md

 46. after that copy this ip address and paste it with application port number on browser.(13.60.84.215:8000).
-47. after that it will return similar output of first task in jsion format.
+47. after that it will return similar output of first task in JSON format.

     ![Ec2-ip-output](https://github.com/user-attachments/assets/8410eab3-dd03-4802-9d22-5276bcdc055e)